 (Yoga for sleep)

 Yoga is an excellent way to stay physically fit and mentally relaxed.
 It involves a series of practices like breathing control, meditation and adopting various postures.
-Yoga not just tones the muscles and burn calories but is in fact a complete mind and body workout.
+Yoga not just tones the muscles and burn calories but is, in fact, a complete mind and body workout.
 No wonder this ancient practice has been around for more than 5000 years.
-In this article we’ll discover the importance of yoga for sleep.
+In this article, we’ll discover the importance of yoga for sleep.
 So let’s start the journey!

 Yoga is fast becoming a workout norm in the west and is immensely popular among celebrities.
 They credit yoga and meditation not only to their physical fitness but also to their increased focus and mental performance.
 Celebrities such as Miranda Kerr and Jessica Alba perform yoga to stay fit.
 Jennifer Aniston claims that the practice not only keeps her fit but it helps to prepare physically and mentally for anything.

 Even business leaders are finding out the huge benefits of yoga to help them be calmer, clearer, and more physically & mentally capable.
 Jack Dorsey, the CEO of Twitter and Square regularly performs meditation for 30 minutes every morning.
-Being the full time CEO of two publicly traded companies is not an easy task but Dorsey says that exercise and meditation is the key for his success.
+Being the full-time CEO of two publicly traded companies is not an easy task but Dorsey says that exercise and meditation is the key to his success.
 Other CEOs include Donna Karen of DKNY, Bill Gross of Pacific Investment Management and Mark Bertolini of Aetna.
 David Inns of GreatCall, a provider of mobile health and safety solutions, is taking it to the next level by engaging his employees in yoga and organizing weekly sessions at work.

 We are familiar with the benefits of waking up early and starting the day with yoga but interestingly ending the day with a few stretching poses and meditation has its own benefits too, the number one being quality sleep.